EldenSokolaj/MoonOS/README.md

 Currently should boot a logo screen with a loading bar and some random seeming text in the top left corner

-Known issue: floating point decloration causes crash (SOLVED: this is due to not enabling SSE, for know find alternatives)
+Known issue: floating point decloration causes crash (Solution: this is due to not enabling SSE, for know find alternatives)

 Current issue: when the size of the binary gets too big, it crashes.